Snille/MMM-Chart/README.md

 			}
 		},
 ````
-Here is an example using a JSON source with three graphs for realtime graphs.
+Here is an example using a JSON source with three graph lines for realtime graphs.
 The JSON data looks like this: [["2017-04-21 15:58:00",48.3,95.5,31]]
 It's refreshed every other second from the firewall.